 Last, but not least, students compared how they've written code so far (using Swift and Lua) to the Python programming language (a personal favorite amongst Tech Em staff).
 Campers worked together to create the logic behind a simple calculator program using the app, Pythonista.
 We modified Python code to change the look (user interface) of the calculator program.

-Please let us know if your child has any questions on how to continue further with learning how to develop mobile applications.
+Please let us know if you or your child have questions on how to continue with learning how to develop a mobile app.

 Enjoy the rest of the summer!